EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

             ratings.append(float(rating) / 10.0)

     all_raw = np.asarray(list(zip(user_ids, item_ids, ratings)), dtype='float32')

     return DataIter(all_raw,  batch_size = batch_size)
 ```

-Notice that I'm dividing each rating by `10` to scale the ratings from `<-10,10>` to `<-1,1>`.
-I'm doing it because I found the process hitting numerical overflows when using the `Adam` optimizer.
+Notice that I’m dividing each rating by `10` to scale the ratings from `<-10,10>` to `<-1,1>`.
+I’m doing it because I found the process hitting numerical overflows when using the `Adam` optimizer.

 The function accepts the `batch_size` as an argument.
-Below I'm creating a dataset iterator yielding 64 examples at a time:
+Below I’m creating a dataset iterator yielding 64 examples at a time:

 ```python
 train = get_data(64)
 ```

-Recent versions of `MXNet` bring in a similar coding model to one found in `PyTorch`.
+Recent versions of MXNet bring in a similar coding model to one found in PyTorch.
 We can use the clean approach of defining the model by extending the base class and defining the `forward` method.
 This is possible by using the `mxnet.gluon` module that defines the `Block` class.

-As a full-featured deep learning framework, `MXNet` has its own implementation of calculating gradients automatically.
+As a full-featured deep learning framework, MXNet has its own implementation of calculating gradients automatically.
 The `forward` method in our `Block` inherited class is all we need to proceed with the gradient descend.

 In our model, the `A` and `B` matrices will be encoded within the `gluon` layers of type `Embedding`.
-The `Embedding` class lets you specify the number of rows in the matrix as well as the dimension into which we're “squashing” them.
-Using the class is very handy as it doesn't require you to “[one hot encode](https://en.wikipedia.org/wiki/One-hot)” our user and item ids.
+The `Embedding` class lets you specify the number of rows in the matrix as well as the dimension into which we’re “squashing” them.
+Using the class is very handy as it doesn’t require you to “[one hot encode](https://en.wikipedia.org/wiki/One-hot)” our user and item IDs.

 Following is the implementation of our simple model as `MXNet` block.
 Notice that all it really is, is a regression.
-The model is linear so we're not using any [activation function](https://en.wikipedia.org/wiki/Activation_function):
+The model is linear so we’re not using any [activation function](https://en.wikipedia.org/wiki/Activation_function):

 ```python
 class Model(Block):